 Criteria for granting amnesty may include but is not limited to: the severity of the incident, the student’s disposition regarding the incident, whether the student has been granted amnesty in the past, and the student’s previous conduct record.
 Amnesty will not be granted for incidents which occur off-campus and will not extend to other conduct violations associated with the incident, including but not limited to distribution of drugs, hazing, vandalism, or sexual assault.
 Amnesty can only extend to College conduct processes and does not protect students from criminal or civil penalties.

 - The student may be required to obtain an alcohol or drug assessment from Counseling and Psychological Services or from an off-campus certified addictions counselor (e .g .
 Walden Sierra).
-If required to obtain an assessment, the student will provide a copy of the assessment report to the Dean of Students or designee.
+If required to obtain an assessment, the student will provide a copy of the assessment report to the VPSA or their designee.
 If the assessment indicates that further treatment is warranted, the program of treatment must be completed.
 The cost of the assessment (if any) and treatment is the responsibility of the student.

 - The student may be required to attend the Peer2Peer Alcohol Education Class taught by the Peer Health Educators.